tphilippsen/Project-3/README.md

 ## SQL Evaluation

 We utilized SQL to transform our dataset in various ways.
-We were able to create new categorizations within the data using various case statements.
+We were able to create new categorizations within the data using multiple case statements.
 The new columns we created were: Century, Size Group, Hemisphere and Classification Group.
-Code for this can be seen in Meteorites.sql, and various corresponding data rollups can be found in the "SQL-Data-Outputs" Folder in our GitHub.
+The code for this transformation can be seen in Meteorites.sql, and various corresponding data rollups can be found in the "SQL-Data-Outputs" Folder on our GitHub.

 ## Plotly